gh0lree21/cars/src/README.md

 # Overview

 This program creates a window in the middle of the screen and draws a 'dot'.
 If the dot does not appear the first time, stop the program and run it again (I think I have a problem with threading or something).
+The name of the program comes from my original plan to be able to create a program that had multiple 'cars' that could be moved around the screen by the user.

+Although not good practice, this program has two main functions.
+One that runs the classes that make up the creation and display for the 'cars' part of the program (this main function is located within the 'Game' class).
+The other main function is located within the 'Collections' class.
+For ease of access and reference I have included both in the same java package.

 This was a huge learning experience for me that is far from over.
 I thought it would be pretty easy to create a simple 'game' where the user could move an object around the screen, but it ended up being much harder than I anticipated.
 As